 Art Institute of Chicago

 The Art Institute of Chicago (AIC) is one of the oldest and largest art museums in the United States.
 It was rated the #1 museum on TripAdvisor for consecutive years recently and hosts approximately 1.5 million guests each year.
+One of my favorite things about being a local in Chicago is being able to visit the AIC whenever I want – and never getting bored of the exhibits.

 One interesting fact about the AIC is that it is also a research institution and an art school in one.
 In fact, it is one of the few remaining unified art institutions in the United States.